Skip to content

 • Unoccupied property insurance

-You might need this if you’ve inherited a house, you’re taking an extended trip or you’re moving out while renovating.
-Most providers won’t insure properties that are left unoccupied for more than 30-60 days at a time.
+You might need this if you’re taking an extended trip or you’re moving out while renovating.
+Most providers won’t insure properties left unoccupied for more than 30-60 days consecutively.

 • Rental home insurance

-If you’re renting a property, you’ll need tenant’s insurance to cover your contents.
-It’s the landlord’s responsibility to have buildings insurance in place.
+If you’re renting, tenants’ insurance covers your contents.
+It’s the landlord’s responsibility to have buildings insurance.

 • Landlord home insurance

-If you’re a landlord who rents out a property, you’ll need landlord home insurance to cover the building and your own contents.
-You should also consider rental protection, also known as rent guarantee insurance.
-This could protect you from periods of unoccupancy or tenants who can’t pay their rent.
+If you’re a landlord who rents out a property, landlord home insurance covers the building and your contents.
+You could also consider rental protection, also known as rent guarantee insurance.
+This could protect you from unoccupancy or tenants who can’t pay their rent.

 • Holiday home insurance

-If you own a second property as a holiday home, you’ll need a specialist home insurance policy to protect it both when you’re there and when you’re not.
+If you own a second property as a holiday home, you’ll need specialist home insurance to protect it when you’re there and when you’re not.

 • Non-standard home insurance

-This can cover any home that doesn’t conform to regular standards – for example, if you’ve built your home from scratch.
-A country cottage with a thatched roof or a modern concrete-framed house will also be non-standard, for example.
-You might also need non-standard insurance if you or someone in your household has a criminal conviction.
+This can cover any home that doesn’t conform to regular standards – for example, if you’ve built your own home or you, or someone in your household, has a criminal conviction.

 • Student home insurance

-If you’re off to uni and living away from home, you might want to think about getting student home insurance to cover your belongings while you’re away, including any expensive gadgets.
+If you’re off to uni and living away from home, you might want to think about student home insurance to cover your belongings.

 • Temporary home insurance

-If you’ve moved out because your house is being renovated, or you’re taking an extended holiday or business trip, then consider taking out a temporary home insurance policy.
-This is because your standard home insurance may not cover these situations.
+If you’ve moved out because your house is being renovated, or you’re taking an extended holiday or business trip, consider temporary home insurance.

 Compare home insurance